Lawmate/BQ4050/.github/PULL_REQUEST_TEMPLATE.md

-Thank you for creating a pull request to contribute to Adafruit's GitHub code!
+Thank you for creating a pull request to contribute to Lorro's GitHub code!
 Before you open the request please review the following guidelines and tips to help it be more easily integrated: